Kenni001/Password_Generator/README.md

 # Password Generator

-A simple password generator with a graphical user interface (GUI) using Python's `tkinter` library.
+A simple password generator with a graphical user interface (GUI) using Python's `Flask` library.

 ## Requirements